mbtions/webtechnology2325/learningnotes.md

 node.js npm package in RUST.

 Javascript is used as a plugin in browser.
 Object based programming language that we are currently learning. new javascript is object oriented.

-we can access html elements by using => getElementByID by Name by Tag name by classname get queryselector get queryselectorall
+we can access html elements by using =>
+ getElementByID
+by Name
+by Tag name
+by classname
+get queryselector
+get queryselectorall

+    NOTE:=> getElementByName is ALWAYS used in forms.

+Let VS Var
+let is locally accessible only.

+var enclosed in function is local scoped to that function, otherwise it can be global as well if not in function.

+_IMPORTANT_: JavaScript DOM hierarchical structure.